koponm/Dungeon3/README.md

 Select dungeon3 as a startup project and run with windows local debugger.
 This will start the game and create an executable at x64/Debug or x64/Release.
 You could also copy the exe file to `src/` directory to run the game from the executable since all the required .dll files and assets are located there.

+There is also a precompiled executable for windows located at `src/dungeon.exe` which can be used to run the game if installing visual studio is not possible.

 ## Manual instructions for Linux
 Install git, cmake and compiler with package manager